keboola/connection-docs/tutorial/write/index.md

 {: .image-popup}
 ![Screenshot - Create Snowflake Writer Configuration](/tutorial/write/snowflake-create-config.png)

-At this moment, you're probably wondering why are we using Snowflake database and where and how you are going to get credentials to it.
+At this moment, you're probably wondering why we are using the Snowflake database and where and how you are going to get credentials to it.
 The answer is near -- click the **Set up credentials** button:

 {: .image-popup}
 ![Screenshot - Snowflake Configuration Intro](/tutorial/write/snowflake-config.png)

-As part of the Keboola Connection platform we offer a [dedicated database workspace](/components/writers/database/snowflake/#keboola-snowflake-database) which you can use to connect
+As part of the Keboola Connection platform we offer a [dedicated database workspace](/components/writers/database/snowflake/#keboola-snowflake-database) that you can use to connect
 [external tools](/components/writers/database/snowflake/#using-keboola-provisioned-database).
 Simply click on **Keboola Snowflake Database**: